 Wages for Purchasing Agents in California differ widely depending on job duties and responsibilities, work experience, type of industry, and location of the work.
 Workers in large cities usually earn higher wages than those who work in smaller towns and rural areas.

-The median wage in 2016 for Purchasing Agents in California is $69,506 annually, or $33.41 hourly.
-The median wage for Purchasing Agents in San Diego County is $68,401 annually, or $32.88 hourly.
+The median wage in 2016 for Purchasing Agents in California was $69,506 annually, or $33.41 hourly.
+The median wage for Purchasing Agents in San Diego County was $68,401 annually, or $32.88 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Purchasing Agents generally receive vacation, sick leave, health and life insurance, and a pension plan.
 Those working in retail often earn cash bonuses based on their performance and may receive employee discounts on purchases from their employer.

 What Do Local Employers Say About Benefits?
 Of the 19 employers in San Diego County, all provide medical insurance, and almost all provide vacation and dental insurance benefits to Purchasing Agents who work full-time.

 |Paid Time Off Bank||21%||0%|

 Of the 19 employers surveyed who responded in San Diego County, who provides medical benefits, most reported that they pay half or more of the cost of medical insurance for full-time, and none reported that they pay half or more of the cost of medical insurance for part-time Purchasing Agents.